Market Data Methodology

 Pair Pricing

-As new and updated OHLCV objects are computed, Messari also constructs a graph structure that we use to traverse the best path back to USD.
+As new and updated OHLCV objects are computed, we construct a graph structure to traverse the best path back to USD.
 Each graph edge contains the set of observed prices of one asset in terms of the other, such that traversing the graph allows the system to price any asset in terms of any other asset to which there is a valid path.

 Asset Pricing